opensim/opensim/README.md

 # Compiling OpenSim

-Please see BUILDING.md if you downloaded a source distribution and need to build OpenSim before running it.
+Please see BUILDING.md

 # Running OpenSim on Windows

-You will need .NET 4.0 for versions up to 0.9.0.1 and .NET 4.6 for others.

-We recommend that you run OpenSim from a command prompt on Windows in order to capture any errors.
+You will need dotnet 6.0 runtime (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 To run OpenSim from a command prompt

  * cd to the bin/ directory where you unpacked OpenSim
  * review and change configuration files (.ini) for your needs. see the "Configuring OpenSim" section
- * run OpenSim.exe or opensim32.exe for small regions
+ * run OpenSim.exe

-# Running OpenSim on Linux
+# Running OpenSim on Linux/Mac

-You will need Mono >= 2.10.8.1 up to version 0.9.0.1 and mono > 5.0 on others.
-On some Linux distributions you may need to install additional packages.
-See http://opensimulator.org/wiki/Dependencies for more information.
+You will need dotnet 6.0 runtime for linux or Mac (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 To run OpenSim, from the unpacked distribution type: